Liu-group/AutoSolvate/docs/webJobParameters.rst

      - 0
      - NA
    * - Solute Spin Multiplicity
      - Spin multiplicity of solute.
+Defined as 2S+1, where S is the total spin quantum number of the molecule.
      - int
      - 1
      - S >= 1
    * - Solute Cube Size
-     - Size of the solvent box for Molecular Mechanics (Angstrom).
+     - Size of the solvent box for molecular dynamics simulations (in Angstrom).
      - int
      - 54
      - L >=20
    * - Dry Run
-     - Only generate the commands to run MD programs without executing.
+     - Only generate the input files and batch job scripts to run MD programs without executing.
      - Bool
      - False
      - NA